solo-io/gloo/docs/introduction/concepts.md

 **Function Destinations** allow requests to be routed directly to *functions* that live on various upstreams.
 A function can be a serverless function call (e.g. Lambda, Google Cloud Function, OpenFaaS function, etc.), an API call on a service (e.g. a REST API call, OpenAPI operation, XML/SOAP request etc.), or publishing to a message queue (e.g. NATS, AMQP, etc.).
-Function-level routing is enabled in Envoy by Gloo's functional filters<!--(TODO)-->.
-Gloo supports the addition of new upstream types as well as new function types through our plugin interface<!--(TODO)-->.
+Function-level routing is enabled in Envoy by Gloo's function-level filters.
+Gloo supports the addition of new upstream types as well as new function types through our plugin interface.